Emporia, Virginia: History

-Greensville County native and delegate Benjamin D. Tillar Jr. (1855-1887) received a charter for the Atlantic and Danville Railway, which he planned would go from Portsmouth as had the Weldon railroad, but more westward through the Meherrin river towns.
+Benjamin D. Tillar Jr. (1855-1887), a Greensville County native and state delegate, received a charter for the Atlantic and Danville Railway.
+He planned for it to go from Portsmouth as had the Weldon railroad, but with a more westward route through the Meherrin River towns.

 In 1887, Hicksford and Belfield merged, forming the newly incorporated town of Emporia.
 It was named after the town of Emporia, Kansas, home town of Tillar's friend U.S. Senator Preston B. Plumb of Kansas.
 However, the railroad boom proved short-lived, as poor farm conditions and the Panic of 1893 caused the county's population to decrease between 1880 and 1890.
 The Seaboard and Roanoke Railroad also ran through Emporia.

-Emporia was re-chartered in 1892, and the town issued its first bonds (to establish a water plant, lighting and street improvements) in 1900.
+Emporia was re-chartered by the state in 1892.
+The town issued its first bonds in 1900 (to establish a water plant, and fund lighting and street improvements).
 It hosted an agricultural fair in 1906, and brick buildings replaced frame structures.
 Banks were chartered, followed by land improvement companies and insurance companies, then various stores, automobile companies and cola bottlers.

 The Virginia General Assembly re-chartered the Town of Emporia as an independent city in 1967, five years after the Norfolk and Western Railway purchased and reorganized the Atlantic and Danville Railway.
-Now, a major north-south CSX railway line crosses a Norfolk Southern east-west line in Emporia.
-Also, U.S. Route 58 crosses Emporia east-west and Interstate 95 and U.S. Route 301 crosses north-south, so providing services for travelers continues to be important in modern Emporia.
+Now, a major north–south CSX railway line crosses a Norfolk Southern east–west line in Emporia, the latter or which has been abandoned.

+Also, U.S. Route 58 crosses Emporia east-west and Interstate 95 and U.S. Route 301 cross north–south.
+Emporia continues to serve travelers.

 Historic buildings in Emporia include the Belfield-Emporia Historic District, Hicksford-Emporia Historic District, Greensville County Courthouse Complex, Greensville County Training School, H. T. Klugel Architectural Sheet Metal Work Building, Old Merchants and Farmers Bank Building, and Village View, all of which are listed on the National Register of Historic Places.